Looking for a remote job? Tap or click for work from home jobs in high demand.

 If you’re staring at a post riddled with basic spelling and grammar or punctuation errors, you could be looking at a job posted by a scammer.

 The same thing goes for emails about jobs.
 If you applied for a job and receive a reply in broken or poor English, or the response to your application seems unprofessional compared to what you’d expect from a similar company, your Spidey senses should be tingling.

 Typos happen, but corporate communications should be clear, concise, and professional.
 Anything out of that norm should be met with skepticism on your part.

 4. The company doesn’t have much of an online presence.

 We live in a very digital age.
 Even companies that aren’t doing business online have a web presence in some form or fashion, which allows potential job candidates to do their due diligence and research the company.
 If you’re applying for a job, you should always look up the company online.

-Most companies will have something online that validates what they do, who they are and what their primary mode of business is.
+Most companies will have something online that validates what they do, who they are, and their primary mode of business.
 If you can’t find any of those clues, take the job posting with a grain of salt.

 5. The job conversations occur over messaging apps or email only.

 If you’ve applied for a job and are being asked to communicate solely over email or messaging apps about the position, you’re probably dealing with a scammer.
 Hiring is being done remotely in many cases due to the pandemic, but those interviews happen face to virtual face via Zoom or another video platform if the company is reputable.